Personal care products: Description

 Personal care products can be categorized according to their function and area of application.
-These are cleansing products, hair care products, oral care products, sun care products, skin hydrating products, feminine care products, hair removal products, nail care products, eye care products and anal hygiene products.
+These are cleansing products, hair care products, hair removal products, oral care products, sun care products, skin care products, feminine care products, nail care products, eye care products and anal hygiene products.

 Cleansing products

 Cleansing products include hand soaps or bar soaps, shower gels, body washes, facial cleansers, body oils, body lotions, cleansing pads, moist towelettes.
 They remove dirt, excess oil and other impurities from the surface of the body and improve a person's overall cleanliness.
 Facial tissues are used to wipe the nasal discharge.
 Cotton pads are used to remove makeup.
 Cotton swabs are used to clean outer ear.
 Bath towels are used to dry up wet areas on the body, face towels are used to dry up wet face.
 Exfoliating scrubs (loofahs and such) are used for deeper cleansing.

 Hair care products

 These include shampoos, hair conditioners, hair oils and hair treatments, and they are used to cleanse, condition and treat hair so that hair is clean and healthy.
 Scalp massagers promote blood flow in the scalp and scalp serums hydrate and nourish the scalp.